developmentseed/label-maker/docs/index.rst

 Accepts one additional flag:

 	``-t`` or ``--threadcount``: int
-		Specifies of threads used to download imagery tiles in paralle.
+		Specifies the number of threads used to download imagery tiles in parallel.
 Defaults to ``10``.

 .. code-block:: bash